 This Bailey's Irish Cream Cheesecake has a cookie crust, two layers of cheesecake flavored with Bailey's, and topped with ganache.
 It is the perfect dessert for entertaining!

-Bob’s and my friend Jason had us over for a St. Patrick’s Day party last year.
-His girlfriend Kerry made this awesome Bailey’s Irish Cream Cheesecake.
-My dad loves Bailey’s and cheesecake, so I knew this would be the perfect dessert for his birthday last month.
 This cheesecake is soooo delicious.
-I especially love the chocolate layer – it was super creamy.
-I have some ideas for a future cheesecake using that portion of the recipe, but I won’t be making that for a while.
-Are you in suspense? 🙂 UPDATE: it was the Cheesecake Factory Copycat Godiva Chocolate Cheesecake!
+I especially love the chocolate layer - it was super creamy.
+I have some ideas for a future cheesecake using that portion of the recipe, but I won't be making that for a while.
+Are you in suspense?
+UPDATE: it was the Cheesecake Factory Copycat Godiva Chocolate Cheesecake!

-The crust for this cake is very thick compared to traditional cheesecake crust (as you can see in the last few pictures).
-If you prefer a thinner crust, just scale down the crust recipe.
-While I think it’s great as is, this cheesecake could be made with a graham cracker crust, an Oreo crust (shown here), or a different ganache recipe (featured here).
-UPDATE: see how I incorporated an Oreo crust and different ganache in a bite sized version of Bailey’s Irish Cream Mini Cheesecakes!
+While I think it's great as is, this cheesecake could be made with a graham cracker crust, an Oreo crust (shown here), or a different ganache recipe (featured here).
+UPDATE: see how I incorporated an Oreo crust and different ganache in a bite sized version of Bailey's Irish Cream Mini Cheesecakes!

 This ganache turned white-ish on top after I put the cake in the fridge overnight, uncovered.
-That didn’t happen with the Almost Fudge Gateau ganache (which I did cover), so the white could be due to the lack of cover or the actual ganache itself . . .
-I don’t really feel like testing it out!
+That didn't happen with the Almost Fudge Gateau ganache (which I did cover), so the white could be due to the lack of cover or the actual ganache itself . . .
+I don't really feel like testing it out!
 Regardless, anything with a ganache topping has my vote!
-Plus using a topping covers up any cracks or imperfections 🙂
+Plus using a topping covers up any cracks or imperfections.

 Recipe Details